yoasif/yoasif.github.io/_posts/2024-12-09-leaving-reddit-and-salvaging-my-posts.markdown

 So, here’s what I’m doing: I’m taking the best of my posts and comments from Reddit and bringing them over to my blog.
 This isn’t just a one-time thing, either.
 As I dig through my Reddit history, I’m going to be updating this post with more gems I find along the way.
 I’ll also be sharing them on Mastodon in case anyone else finds them useful or interesting.
 It’s a way to preserve what I’ve contributed and, hopefully, share something useful with you.

-If you’ve ever stumbled upon one of my posts, keep an eye on this thread!
-I’ll be posting updates and diving into some of the tech discussions I had over there, especially around browsers and other technology topics that I love talking about.
+If you’ve ever stumbled upon one of my posts, keep an eye on this blog!
+I’ll be posting updates and diving into some of the tech discussions I had over there.

 Stay tuned for more, and feel free to drop your thoughts or comments on Mastodon!